engineyard/ey-docs/pages/monitoring_appcloud.md

     FitterHappier Site and Database Check Passed @ Wed, 17 Dec 2008 14:27:57 -0800
     Schema Version: 20081217141904

-### Update Your Production Environment
+### Update your production environment

-Once successfully installed, commit the plug-in to your application’s repository and deploy.
+Once successfully installed, commit the plugin to your application’s repository and deploy.
 Ensure deployment was successful by testing the same URIs from above.

 ### Adding the URL to AppCloud